 - Dry mouth

-- Allergic reaction, such as difficulty breathing, hives, swelling of the lips, tongue or face
+- Allergic reaction (difficulty breathing, hives, and swelling of the lips, tongue, or face)

 - Rapid weight gain

 - Decreased hearing or ringing in the ears (also called tinnitus)

 - Jaundice (the yellowing of the skin and the whites of the eyes)